MultiTok: Variable-Length Tokenization for Efficient LLMs Adapted from LZW Compression: Simulations Results

 \subsection{MultiTok Tokenization with Post-Processing}

-Our results in this experiment indicates that the post processing of \texttt{MultiTok} Tokenization with frequency analysis component dramatically increases the performance of the resulting tokens.
+Our results in this experiment indicates that the post processing of \texttt{MultiTok} tokenization with a frequency analysis component dramatically increases the performance of the resulting tokens.
 We remind that without this post processing, there is a significant decrease in the model's performance when the full capacity of \texttt{MultiTok} is utilized (when \texttt{MultiTok} is applied to the entire dataset with maximum window sizes), see Table \ref{tab:results}.
 However, by pruning less-utilized tokens, we were able to circumvent any impact to accuracy, as shown by the last set of experimental results.
-Specifically for experiment ``\texttt{MultiTok}, 100\%, 2-2, $\geq$2" (\texttt{MultiTok} is applied to the entire dataset with a training window size of 2), we see that by simply removing all multi-word tokens that only appear once in the training data, we get an accuracy of around $72\%$.
-This is comparable to the BERT standard and reduces the training data size by $34\%$ .
+Specifically for experiment ``\texttt{MultiTok}, 100\%, 2-2, $\geq$2" (\texttt{MultiTok} is applied to the entire dataset with a training window size of 2), we see that by simply removing all multi-word tokens that only appear once in the training data, we get an accuracy of around $73\%$.
+While the training data size of the initial \texttt{MultiTok} experiment (\texttt{MultiTok}, 100\%, 2-2,) increases by $6 \%$, the resulting more succinct tokens provide an accuracy comparable to the BERT \& GPT baseline standards while still reducing the original training data size by $34\%$.